shchurch/hawaiian_drosophilidae_phylogeny_2021/README.md

 	The directory `DNA_barcoding/` includes newly generated DNA vouchers for male and female specimens, as well as downloaded existing barcode sequences, alignments, and estimated gene trees.

 	- `phylotranscriptomics/`

 	This directory contains all analyses for estimating the phylogeny using genomic and transcriptomic data.
 Each subdirectory contains the commands used for individual software packages, as well as results.
 These include `agalma`, `IQtree` on two supermatrices (full occupancy, dataset 59, and reduced occupancy, dataset 60), `RAxML` (under `speciestree-166/`), `PhyloBayes`, `ASTRAL`, and `SOWHAT`.

 	The `concordance_factor/` directory contains a script for building all possibly permutations of a phylogeny (`all_trees.py`) the set of all possible trees, the commands for analyzing discordance across all trees using IQtree, and the results.

+	The directory `spruceup` describes commands to clean the supermatric of poorly aligned sequence fragments.
+The directory `partitions_59` describes commands for the quartet mapping analysis.

 	- `time-calibrated_phylogenetics/`